-- (1) This section applies only if objections to the proposal are made before the objection closing day by- - (a) at least 5 home owners; or
+- This section applies only if objections to the proposal are made before the objection closing day by- - (a) at least 5 home owners; or

-- (2) As soon as practicable after the objection closing day, the home owners who have objected (the objectors) and the park owner must set up a committee (the park liaison committee) to consider the objections. - (3) The park liaison committee is to consist of the following members- - (a) a person chosen by the objectors; - (b) the park owner or the park owner's nominee; - (c) someone else agreed on by the members mentioned in paragraphs (a) and (b). - (4) The member mentioned in subsection (3)(a) may be an objector. - (5) A quorum for the park liaison committee is formed by the 3 members mentioned in subsection (3). - (6) If the members mentioned in subsection (3)(a) and (b) fail within 7 days after the objection closing day to agree on who is to be the member mentioned in subsection (3)(c), the park owner must give notice of the failure to each objector (a non-resolution notice).
+- (b) if the residential park has less than 10 sites-a majority of the home owners. - (2) As soon as practicable after the objection closing day, the home owners who have objected (the objectors) and the park owner must set up a committee (the park liaison committee) to consider the objections. - (3) The park liaison committee is to consist of the following members- - (a) a person chosen by the objectors; - (b) the park owner or the park owner's nominee; - (c) someone else agreed on by the members mentioned in paragraphs (a) and (b). - (4) The member mentioned in subsection (3)(a) may be an objector. - (5) A quorum for the park liaison committee is formed by the 3 members mentioned in subsection (3). - (6) If the members mentioned in subsection (3)(a) and (b) fail within 7 days after the objection closing day to agree on who is to be the member mentioned in subsection (3)(c), the park owner must give notice of the failure to each objector (a non-resolution notice).